folio-org/mod-circulation/README.md

 ### Running the tests

-#### Using a fake loan storage module
+#### Using fake modules

 In order to run the tests, using a fake loan storage module, run ./quick-test.sh.

-#### Using a real loan storage module (via Okapi)
+#### Using real modules (via Okapi)

-In order to run the tests against a real storage module, run ./test-storage.sh.
+In order to run the tests against a real storage module, run ./test-via-okapi.sh.

-This requires [Okapi](https://github.com/folio-org/okapi) to be running and a loan storage module be registered with it.
+This requires [Okapi](https://github.com/folio-org/okapi) to be running and the relevant modules to be registered with it.

-The test script will create a tenant and activate the module for that tenant.
+The test script will create a tenant and activate the modules for that tenant.

+In order to change the specific versions of these dependencies, edit the test-via-okapi.sh script.

 ### Checking the RAML and JSON.Schema definitions

 run `./lint.sh` to validate the RAML and JSON.Schema descriptions of the API (requires node.js and NPM)

-## Notes
+## Design Notes

+### Storing Information from Other Records

+In order to facilitate the searching and sorting of requests by the properties of related records, a snapshot of some properties are stored with the request.

+This snapshot is updated during POST or PUT requests by requesting the current state of those records.
+It is possible for them to become out of sync with the referenced records.

+the request JSON.schema uses the readOnly property to indicate that these properties, from the perspective of the client, are read only.

+#### Properties Stored

+##### Requesting User (referenced by requesterId, held in requester property)

+* firstName
+* lastName
+* middleName
+* barcode

+##### Requested Item (referenced by itemId, held in item property)

+* title
+* barcode

 ### Permissions